Kaltura, Captioning Tools

 Accessible content has many benefits to you the media owner and to viewers in general.
 Beyond following the law, it means being a good neighbor.
 Accessible content:

-- Is necessary for the hearing impaired to understand what is happening in an audio or video file.
+- Is necessary for the deaf or hard of hearing to understand what is happening in an audio or video file.
 Federal (section 508) and Illinois State Law (IITAA) as well as campus regulations require that multimedia and web content be accessible to all users.

-- Is useful to those with learning difficulties.
+- Is useful to those with learning disabilities.
 Many students find it easier to focus if written words accompany the media.

 - Can make it easier to understand someone with an accent.